chrispader/EyeMind/README.md

 - Automated mapping of gazes to dynamic areas of interests (corresponding to the process model elements)
 - Analysis of eye-tracking data: gaze correction, fixation filter, heatmaps and overlays

+The following video demonstrates the features of EyeMind https://andaloussi.org/SoftwareX2023/demo.html.

 # Citation

 ``ARTICLE UNDER REVIEW.
 THE CITATION WILL BE PROVIDED ONCE THE ARTICLE IS ACCEPTED``